 Our admissions web pages

 Welcome to what we hope is the most straightforward admissions process you will come across.
-This whole section of our web site is intended to provide you with all of the information you need when applying for a place at Urmston Grammar and of course the application form is also on line as an admissions menu option.
+This whole section of our web site is intended to provide you with all of the information you need when applying for a place at Urmston Grammar and of course the application form is also on line (available from the beginning of April) as an admissions menu option.

 In September 2010 Urmston Grammar became the first selective 'New Academy', effectively a publicly funded independent school.
 Our admissions policy and processes however have remained unchanged as we maintain our commitment to our local community.